Date of Award:

 Visitation to parks and protected areas has rapidly increased in the last decade.
 The predominant use of private vehicles to access these areas has led to concerns about greenhouse gas emissions, contributions to climate change, traffic congestion, and overflowing parking lots.
 Managers have attempted to mitigate concerns about large numbers of private vehicles in select areas using alternative transportation systems like shuttle buses.
 The effects of these systems are not holistically understood; the first part of this research therefore provides a comprehensive understanding of the effects of alternative transportation systems on environmental, social, and economic conditions in national parks.

 Beyond roads and parking lots, increasing use results in consequences to the natural environment such as degradation of trail systems and the formation of unofficial trail networks.
 This is of particular concern in urban-proximate parks and protected areas because it can have negative impacts on the environments many people like to visit.
 The second part of this research uses field assessments, Geographic Information Systems (GIS), and statistical methods to illustrate and provide management suggestions for the extensive unofficial trail networks in an urban-proximate protected area in Utah.

 Spernbauer, Bettina, "Dimensions of Visitor Movement in Parks and Protected Areas: A Holistic Look at Alternative Transportation Systems and an Exploration of Informal Trail Networks" (2022).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8544.